-SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +)
+SEA Objective effects, signif of effect (conside icance of the effe f the effect in terr ect and Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) (6 - 10 years) Long term (11 years +)

 To maintain and enhance nature conservation (biodiversity, flora and fauna) ++ ++ ++ This policy would not lead to development itself but contains the design criteria.
 This Policy is not over and above the Core Strategy in terms of SEA objectives.
 To maintain and enhance the quality of landscapes and townscapes ++ ++ ++ This policy would not lead to development itself but contains the design criteria.
 This Policy is not over and above the Core Strategy in terms of SEA objectives.
 To improve quality of surroundings + + + This policy would not lead to development itself but contains the design criteria.
 This Policy is not over and above the Core Strategy in terms of SEA objectives.
 To conserve and where appropriate enhance the historic environment and cultural heritage + + + This policy would not lead to development itself but contains the design criteria.
 This Policy is not over and above the Core Strategy in terms of SEA objectives.
-To improve air quality Х Х x N/A To reduce the effect of traffic on the environment X X X N/A
+To improve air quality x X X N/A To reduce the effect of traffic on the environment X X X N/A

 To reduce contributions to climate change 0 0 0 This policy would not lead to development itself but contains the design criteria.
 This Policy is not over and above the Core Strategy in terms of SEA objectives.
 To reduce vulnerability to climate change ? ? ?
 This policy would not lead to development itself but contains the design criteria.
 This Policy is not over and above the Core Strategy in terms of SEA objectives.
 To improve water quality 0 0 0 This policy would not lead to development itself but contains the design criteria.
 This Policy is not over and above the Core Strategy in terms of SEA objectives.
 To provide for sustainable sources of water supply X X X N/A To avoid, reduce and manage flood risk + + + This policy would not lead to development itself but contains the design criteria.
 This Policy is not over and above the Core Strategy in terms of SEA objectives.
 To conserve soil resources and quality + + + This policy would not lead to development itself but contains the design criteria.
 This Policy is not over and above the Core Strategy in terms of SEA objectives.
-To minimise the production of waste x X X N/A To improve health of the population x X X N/A To reduce crime and nuisance X X X N/A To conserve natural and manmade resources ++ ++ ++ This policy would not lead to development itself but contains the design criteria.
+To minimise the production of waste Х Х X N/A To improve health of the population Х X X N/A To reduce crime and nuisance X Х X N/A To conserve natural and manmade resources ++ ++ ++ This policy would not lead to development itself but contains the design criteria.
 This Policy is not over and above the Core Strategy in terms of SEA objectives.
 Overall commentary and any cumulative effects This policy would not lead to development itself but contains the design criteria.
 This Policy is not over and above the Core Strategy in terms of SEA objectives.